mccright/rand-notes/termux-on-chrome.md

 `/data/data/com.termux/files/usr/bin/bash`

 The Termux environment includes a script to fix those broken shebangs.

+Here is the full lifecycle:

+Fetch that great script that you don't have to write yourself.

 `curl -o helloworld https://github.com/user/helloworld/blob/master/helloworld`